 The GACV metric was weighted at 50%, the free cash flow metric was weighted at 35%, the annual contract value synergies was weighted at 10% and the annual cost synergies was weighted at 5% for purposes of determining each eligible executive's bonus.
 In order for a bonus to be payable for achievement of any metric, we must achieve at least 70% of that metric.
 Achievement of above-target performance did not increase the bonus amount, i.e., the maximum bonus award was 100% of the target.
 We believe this was an appropriate and effective way to link incentive compensation to corporate performance.
 Our FY23 Executive Bonus Plan did not contain individual performance metrics.
-Instead, each eligible executive's bonus was based solely on achievement of the corporate performance metrics, which is consistent with our philosophy to link executive compensation to corporate performance.
-In addition, the Chief Executive Officer (in the case of his direct reports) and the Human Capital Committee (in the case of the Chief Executive Officer) might reduce any award otherwise payable under the FY23 Executive Bonus Plan by up to ten percent in his or its discretion.
+Instead, each eligible executive's bonus was based solely on achievement of the corporate performance.
+In addition, the Chief Executive Officer (in the case of his direct reports) and the Human Capital Committee (in the case of the Chief Executive Officer) might reduce any award otherwise payable under the FY23 Executive Banus Plan by up to ten percent in his or its discretion.

 In fiscal 2023, performance against the metrics was evaluated at mid-year and at year-end.
 A mid-year payment based on performance against mid-year targets for GACV and free cash flow, not to exceed 25% of the annual bonus target, was made to executives.
 If an executive's employment terminated prior to the end of the performance period, eligibility for any payment would be subject to the retention agreement then in effect between us and the executive, as further outlined below.
 If mid-year payments were made and we underachieved the metrics for the full year, each executive would be required to refund the amount by which the executive's mid-year payment exceeded the total amount the executive was entitled to receive for the year.
-In addition to awards based on the performance metrics established under the FY23 Executive Bonus Plan, the Human Capital Committee might make a discretionary award to the executive in such amount as the Human Capital Committee determines to be appropriate and in our best interests.
+In addition to awards based on the performance metrics established under the FY23 Executive Bonus Plan, the Human Capital Committee determines to be appropriate and in our best interests.
 No discretionary award under our FY23 Executive Bonus Plan was made to any named executive officer.